ucb-eecs251b/sp22-labs/lab2/spec.md

 as expected.
 In addition to providing the model by which the hardware design is checked, the golden reference can also serve as a basis for the initial hardware design.

-***Q1: Why might one produce a standard document like FIPS PUB 202 isntead of simply releasing a C reference?
-Answer this question at a high level by looking at the sections of FIPS PUB 202 that detail the Keccak algorithm (sections 3.2-3.4).***
+***Q1: Why might one produce a standard document like FIPS PUB 202 instead of simply releasing a C reference?
+Answer this question at a high level by looking at the sections of FIPS PUB 202 that details the Keccak algorithm (sections 3.2-3.4).***

-***Q2:What are some benefits of producing a software golden reference before beginning the hardware design?
+***Q2: What are some benefits of producing a software golden reference before beginning the hardware design?
 What are some benefits of this type of verification vs. writing explicit `poke` and `expect` style tests?
 What are some dangers of this type of verification?***